Last updated on

 But wait, there’s more.
 We have prepared 20 brilliant ideas for your small kitchen, so read on!

-Small kitchens can look spacious and well lit when they are correctly illuminated.
+Small kitchens can look spacious and well-lit when they are correctly illuminated.
 The lighting is set up in a way that makes the ceiling feel higher and creates more space (especially when there is no kitchen island).
 The best kitchen designs have a combination of natural and artificial light sources.
 Lighting should be just right in a room with an overall balance of shadows and light to create a warm ambiance.

 To illustrate specific ideas, we have included shopping links (so you know what we’re talking about and where to find it).
 These links earn us a commission at no expense to you.